Matka Canyon Skopje: Vrelo Cave Boat, Hikes & Prices

 The canyon is free to enter and open year-round in daylight; you only pay for the boat trip, the cave, kayak hire and refreshments.
 Boats run mostly on demand in daylight hours and are busiest from late spring through summer; outside the warm season they can be sparse or weather-dependent.

 Costs are modest and paid on site in Macedonian denar (MKD) - the denar is pegged to the euro at roughly 61.5 MKD to €1, so prices are easy to gauge in euros.
-As a rough guide, a return boat trip to Vrelo cave and an hour’s kayak hire each run to a few hundred denar (single-digit euros), but rates and timetables change every season, so treat any figure as indicative and confirm at the jetty on the day.
-Bring cash: card payment is not reliable at the small kiosks and boats.
+The boat to Vrelo Cave costs 500 denars (about 8.5 euro) at the operator’s own price list.
+Whether cave entry is included is not stated there, so ask at the jetty before you pay.
+Other on-site costs: 200-300 MKD for a single kayak or around 500 MKD for a double per hour, and roughly 35 MKD by card or app (50 MKD for a paper single) for the public bus 60 from the city.
+Rates and timetables change every season, so treat these as a guide and confirm at the jetty on the day.
+Bring cash: card payment isn’t reliable at the small kiosks and boats.

 How long to spend at Matka